 The terminal is a modern, two-level structure designed accommodate the 60 to 80 cruise ships that dock in San Francisco every year.
 The new terminal is a "green" building that collects rainfall on its roof.
 A large parking lot is adjacent.

-Tip for cruise ship passengers: the parking garage at 55 Francisco Street (see Embarcadero Parking) now has a special arrangement for parking your car during a cruise.
-You can book a space online at cruise ship parking.
+Tip for cruise ship passengers: there are two garages near the waterfront that provide special arrangements for parking your car during a cruise.
+You can book a space online at either one: